°1967, Newport Beach, California

 My Best Thing, MoMA PS1, New York City, New York

-Other parts considered in relation to their whole, Performa 11, New York City, New York
+Other parts considered in relation to their whole, Performa 11, New York, New York

 The whole of all the parts as well as the parts of all the parts, Mills College Art Museum, Oakland, California

-My Best Thing, screening, The Banff Centre, Alberta, Canada
+My Best Thing, Walter Phillips Gallery, The Banff Centre, Alberta, Canada

 My Best Thing, screening, Institute of Contemporary Arts, London